igornardin/igornardin.github.io/_pages/about.md

 I try to stay updated on software development, sometimes trying new things by myself (for example, I learned Flutter for a personal project and PHP to help a friend).
 My career path allowed me to try different languages (Ruby, Python, Java, C#, and C++), frameworks/tools (.NET, Prometheus.io, docker, and docker swarm), and algorithms (Heuristics, Dynamic programming, Linear programming, and Reinforcement learning).

 ## Personal stuff
-I am a sports passionate.
+I am a sports lover.
 I have tried different sports, from football to American football.
 I love to watch and play (in real life or video games).
 Here are some of them:
 - Football;
 - Basketball;
 - Baseball;